SherG/cool-iron/blog/chatgpt-google-code-red.md

 "Code Red" and "alarm" along with a few "experts" offering warnings, make for a sexy story.
 But is that drama inherent in the story?

-The authors suggest that this tech could "cannibalize" Google's "lucrative search ads."
+The authors suggest that this technology could "cannibalize" Google's "lucrative search ads."

 <div style="padding-left: 2.5em;"><p>If a chat bot is responding to queries with tight sentences, there is less reason for people to click on advertising links.</p></div>